Texas weather isn’t exactly golf-friendly.

 The pile is similar to that of natural grass on golf courses and simulates the same ball play.

-The primary difference being that artificial grass doesn’t require much maintenance or water to look perfect year-round.
+When comparing artificial turf vs. real grass putting greens, the biggest difference is that artificial grass doesn’t require much maintenance or water to look perfect year-round.

 With decades of combined experience designing and installing putting greens for residential and commercial clients, we recommend the following with confidence as the best artificial grass for putting greens.

 “Ace Putt 56” — Putting Green Turf